pricingblock/pricingblock/README.md

 - Innovative Gene:
     - Academics from Standford, Cambridge with 15 years of global investment experience
 - Diversity:
-    - Scientists and philosophers from Biology, Computing, Drama, Oil drilling and military defense
+    - Scientists and philosophers bring refined taste from Biology, Computing, Drama, Oil drilling and military defense
 - Learning:
     - Regular hackathons and innovative learning
 - Collabration: